Independent Study Projects

 Credits and Time Commitment

 Note: Registration for BBUS 499 follows the guidelines in the Time Schedule for registration.
 If your research proposal is not complete until after the registration deadlines, your registration will be subject to the late registration procedures and fees.
+If you have not heard back within 3 business days of submitting your information to the Online Application, follow up with your advisor to ensure it is processed in a timely manner.

 Your faculty sponsor will grant academic credit when you have submitted your research paper satisfactorily.
 Independent study projects are graded on the 4.0 point grading scale.